Reon1917/car-analytics-app/README.md

 Navigate: Use the sidebar to navigate through different car brands and models.

 Analyze: Click on any model to view detailed information and analytics.

-Compare: Use the side-by-side table feature to compare different car models.

-Customize: Adjust the graph settings to suit your preferences.

 Save Favorites: Click the heart icon to save your favorite models.